meplato/windows-development-for-go/README.md

 ## Git configuration

-Make sure to disable automatic conversion of LF to CRLF (and vice versa).
+Make sure to disable automatic conversion of LF to CRLF (and vice versa) (see [here](https://help.github.com/en/articles/dealing-with-line-endings) for details).

 ```
-git config --global core.autocrlf false
+git config --global core.autocrlf true
 ```

 Next, setup your credentials.
 They will be used e.g. when pushing a branch